 PS-RPS is a nationwide real-time retail payments system designed to operate on 24x7x365 basis in order to serve and fulfill the demands of end-consumers and provide them with high flexibility and promptness.
 Customers using PS-RPS will be able to exchange bank money face-to-face, as easily as they used to exchange banknotes and they will be able to send money anywhere in the country at electronic speed, even when the banks are closed.

 With the prevalence and growing ubiquity of smart devices along with the rise of new technological trends such as the Internet of Things (IoT), the payment options and channels offered to end-consumers have widened drastically.
 Consumers are able to choose from a multitude of payment initiation channels being it their smart devices or any other internet connected device, including their personal computers.
 For reasons of convenience, it is expected that smart phones will be the most extensively used payment access device to the new generation of retail payment systems to which PS-RPS belongs.

 PS-RPS supports all smart devices payment initiation channels and applications and enables consumers to initiate different types of payments such as Person-to-Person (P2P), Business-to-Business (B2B), Person-to-Business (P2B), Business-to-Person (B2P) and governmental payments.
-Typical payments are single or batch credit transfers.
+Typical payments are single credit transfers.
 However, PS-RPS offers a new arrangement for direct debits, which does not require pre-arranged mandates and thus offers to customers a better control on the balance of their bank accounts.